timghill/GladsGP/experiments/synthetic/analysis/README.md

 ### Fit scalar emulators and compute test predictions

-At the same time as the flotation-fraction jobs, we can fit the scalar emulators (~12 h):
+At the same time as the flotation-fraction jobs, fit the scalar emulators (~12 h):

 ```bash
 sbatch fit_scalar_models.sh